-Are the postgraduate trainees required to perform any non-clinical administrative ork for the program?
-Yes No b.
+■ a.
+Are the postgraduate trainees required to perform any non-clinical administrative work for the program? ☐ Yes ☐ No b.
 If 'Yes', describe the nature of this work.
-If 'No', skip to question #5a. the Provide information that demonstrates the non-clinical related administrative work for e program by the postgraduate trainees is for the purpose of educational training or to set the Program's training goals, objectives and competencies.
+If 'No', skip to question #5a. c.
+Provide information that demonstrates the non-clinical related administrative work for the program by the postgraduate trainees is for the purpose of educational training or to meet the Program's training goals, objectives and competencies.
 5. Grievance and complaint resolution policies must be clearly articulated, defined, published, and readily available to postgraduate trainees and Program staff. a) Disciplinary actions should follow the organizational HR policy and procedures.
-This must include a clearly written plan for postgraduate trainee improvement and remediation, in collaboration with the program director and the postgraduate trainee. b) Processes for internally managing trainee complaints and grievances related to the work environment, the overall program, or program faculty. c) Trainee processes for filing a complaint concerning the program by the trainee with the Consortium Describe how the grievance policies are defined, published, and readily available to stgraduate trainees and Program staff. ac pro Provide information that demonstrates the policy and procedures for disciplinary tion follow the general guidelines of the sponsoring organization and detail ocedures to deal with any clinical or administrative deficiencies identified, including ans for improvement and remediation. an Provide information that demonstrates resolution of postgraduate trainee complaints d grievances related to the work environment or issues related to the program or ogram faculty.
-Provide information that demonstrates the right of the postgraduate trainees to file a mplaint concerning the program with the Consortium.
-6. The HR department of the sponsoring organization will maintain records and documentation of the postgraduate trainee containing information in accordance with the organization's policies and procedures. org Provide information that demonstrates the HR department of the sponsoring ganization maintains records and documentation of the postgraduate trainee which ntains information in accordance with the organization's policies and procedures.
+This must include a clearly written plan for postgraduate trainee improvement and remediation, in collaboration with the program director and the postgraduate trainee. b) Processes for internally managing trainee complaints and grievances related to the work environment, the overall program, or program faculty. c) Trainee processes for filing a complaint concerning the program by the trainee with the Consortium a.
+Describe how the grievance policies are defined, published, and readily available to postgraduate trainees and Program staff. b.
+Provide information that demonstrates the policy and procedures for disciplinary action follow the general guidelines of the sponsoring organization and detail procedures to deal with any clinical or administrative deficiencies identified, including plans for improvement and remediation. c.
+Provide information that demonstrates resolution of postgraduate trainee complaints and grievances related to the work environment or issues related to the program or program faculty. d.
+Provide information that demonstrates the right of the postgraduate trainees to file a complaint concerning the program with the Consortium.
+The HR department of the sponsoring organization will maintain records and documentation of the postgraduate trainee containing information in accordance with the organization's policies and procedures. a.
+Provide information that demonstrates the HR department of the sponsoring organization maintains records and documentation of the postgraduate trainee which contains information in accordance with the organization's policies and procedures.